Raffle

 - Player’s choice raffle: These are also called rainbow auctions.
 Players choose which draw they wish to participate in from displayed prizes (or prize packages) and place their tickets in the respective draw bag, bin, box or pail.

 - Percentage payout raffle: These are also called 50/50s.
-A number of tickets are sold and a predetermined percentage of sales is identified as the prize(s).
+A number of tickets are sold, and a predetermined percentage of sales is identified as the prize(s).

-- Chase the card raffle: These are commonly called chase the ace, track the jack, or other similar catchy names, and are a 50/50-style raffle.
+- Chase the card raffle: These are commonly called chase the ace, track the jack, or similar, and are a 50/50-style raffle.
 Organizers preselect a specific card and players purchase tickets for a draw.
 The draw winner picks a card from a deck of facedown playing cards and if they pick the preselected card, they win the prize.
 If the card they pick isn't the preselected card, the jackpot increases and the raffle continues on future dates until someone picks the preselected card.
 Chase the card raffles operate differently from other raffles and have their own standard rules of play.

 - Calendar raffle: A predetermined number of tickets are printed and sold (usually on the back page of an actual calendar) and each ticket has a chance to win any number of times during a specified series of draws (e.g. daily, weekly or monthly).
 Calendar raffles can be for a portion of a year or for an entire year.